Camping is permitted on the northern half of Harford Moor.

 https://www.dartmoor.gov.uk/wildlife-and-heritage/our-conservation-work/donate-for-dartmoor

-We have drawn the southern boundary of the permitted camping area in such a way that it excludes the area where we have had damaging fly camping in the past, but keeps the area where genuine backpack camping has always happened.
+We have agreed with DNPA the southern boundary of the permitted camping area in such a way that it excludes the area where we have had damaging fly camping in the past, but keeps the area where genuine backpack camping has always happened.
 This is to help improve the environment, and if you are a genuine long distance backpack camper, you will not be inconvenienced.
 The permitted area starts only one mile from a road.